Sheet Pan Bell Pepper Nachos

 Storage

-Refrigerator: Store any leftovers in aluminum foil and keep in the fridge.
+Refrigerator: Store leftovers in aluminum foil and in the fridge for up to 2 days.

 Freezer: I don’t recommend freezing nachos.
 They’ll turn soggy and won’t taste good at all.